-Warning: This post contains spoilers for Resolution.
-If you wish to stay spoiler-free, come back after watching!
+Warning: This post contains spoilers for Revolution of the Daleks.
+If you have not seen it yet, come back after watching it.

 Writer: Chris Chibnall

 - The story was mostly filmed with the rest of Series 12 in 2019, however, Chris Chibnall confirmed that one additional scene was filmed in 2020.